 For a full list of rental property items that can be deprecated visit the Australian Taxation Office

-In Australia, income tax rates are different for resident and non resident investors, however both have the the ability to depreciate their assets.
-For more information on preparing you income statement, check out our article here.
+In Australia, income tax rates are different for resident and non-resident investors, however, both have the ability to depreciate their assets.
+For more information on preparing your income statement, check out our article here.

-We know how hard it is to plan an investment strategy that’s right you.
-It’s hard to compare properties in different countries on an after tax basis, making it really difficult to make informed investment decisions.
+We know how hard it is to plan an investment strategy that’s right for you.
+It’s hard to compare properties in different countries on an after-tax basis, making it really difficult to make informed investment decisions.
 That’s why we’ve built our analysis tools to help investors compare the returns of properties (after tax) in different countries.
-We’ll be inviting Beta testers to trial our new platform shortly, so if you’d like to sign up email [email protected]
+We’ll be inviting Beta testers to trial our new platform shortly, so if you’d like to sign up email [email protected].

 Important notice: Proptech Pioneer and its associated companies seeks to provide investors with guides, information and tools, but we cannot guarantee this information to be accurate or perfect.
 You use the information at your own risk and accept no liability if you rely on this information.
 Proptech Pioneer is not a tax advisor, accountant conveyancer, lawyer, financial advisor or mortgage advisor.
 You should seek independent advice from independent professionals before making any investment decision